If you are not happy with the results below please do another search

 Mr. Carter-Conneen is a graduate of the University of Maryland University College where he obtained an M.B.A. with a concentration on global business management and emerging markets.
 He also holds degrees in economics and accounting from George Mason University.
 He is married and a father of an amazing little girl.

-I am a digital marketer by trade and passion.
+About Leslie: I am a digital marketer by trade and passion.
 I started my career on the publisher side working for a newspaper (Phoenix New Times and then The Arizona Republic/Gannett) and loved the fast pace advertising space.
 What I didn’t like is the inability to track results so when the internet boom happened, I jumped at the chance of actually being able to track ROI.
 I moved on to help a mortgage company create their digital footprint and then through a stroke of luck found an opportunity at a unique digital advertising agency doing some big things.
 I started at Sitewire as a media planner within the organization and have had several roles throughout my seven years.
 Sitewire evolved and now operates under a holding company, Audacious Studios, with four agencies in the portfolio.
 I run one of the agencies, Tailwind, and am responsible for the health and growth of the organization; namely a profitable P&L, happy employees and happy clients.
 As the Managing Director, I have 10 individuals on my team (and growing!), with various levels of seniority.
 I also own a cosmetic surgery supply company (Inspired Surgical Supplies) with my husband Jon, in which I act as the marketing expert.
 With Inspired Surgical Supplies, our goal is to grow the business in order to sell in the next 5 years.
 I have two awesome kids, Everett, 4 (more coordinated than I am… and I danced in college!) and Emmett, now 8 months (perhaps a future linebacker, he’s already 26 pounds!).
 I spend most of my free time with my family, we love to be active by playing sports and being outdoors.
 To escape the Phoenix heat in the summer, we spend many weekends up in Pinetop, AZ enjoying the cooler weather and greenery (Phoenix is very… brown).
 I look forward to the days when the boys are older and all four of us can golf on the weekends.
 Lastly, I am an avid college basketball fan of which my loyalty is to the University of Kansas (Jayhawks) where I got my undergrad in Journalism.
 I never miss a game and love to cheer on my team, Rock Chalk!

-Growing and fostering our creative team is my number one priority at Atomic.
+About Mike: Growing and fostering our creative team is my number one priority at Atomic.
 I take great pride in helping enable our talented team members to achieve their personal goals.

 I enjoy working at the intersection of business and technology.
 I love helping clients research, identify, and create the right software products to suit their needs.